TheGeekOnSkates/jsforth/README.md

 # JSForth

 This is a micro-Forth implementation in Javascript, with a REPL using [xterm.js](https://xtermjs.org/).

-This started out as a student's college assignment; it only took a few hours to throw together, so it's still very much a "work in progress".
+It started out as a student's college assignment; it only took a few hours to throw together, so it's still very much a "work in progress".
 That said, it is pretty darn cool!

 # Try It Out